On the images of certain $G_2$-valued automorphic Galois representations: -valued Galois representations with large image

-\begin{proof} As we are assuming that $\pi_p$ is square integrable, from Corollary B of \cite{TY07}, we have that $\rho_{\pi,\lambda}$ is irreducible for all $\lambda$ above $\ell \neq p$.
-By Proposition 5.3.2 of \cite{BLGGT14}, there exists a set of primes $\mathcal{L}'$ of Dirichlet density 1, such that for all $\lambda$ above $\ell \in \mathcal{L}'$, $\overline{\rho}_{\pi,\lambda}$ is irreducible.
+\begin{proof} Let $\ell$ be a rational prime such that $v \nmid \ell$.
+As we are assuming that $\pi_v$ is square integrable, from Corollary B of \cite{TY07}, we have that $\rho_{\pi,\ell}$ is irreducible.
+By Proposition 5.3.2 of \cite{BLGGT14}, there exists a set of primes $\mathcal{L}'$ of Dirichlet density 1, such that for all $\ell \in \mathcal{L}'$, $\overline{\rho}_{\pi,\ell}$ is irreducible.
 The rest of the proof is exactly the same as the proof of Theorem \ref{Prin}.
-In particular, the set of primes $\mathcal{L}$ of Dirichlet density 1 is obtained by removing a finite number of primes from $\mathcal{L'}$ as in the proof of Theorem \ref{Prin}. \end{proof}
+In particular, the set of primes $\mathcal{L}$ of Dirichlet density 1 is obtained by removing a finite number of primes from $\mathcal{L'}$ as in the proof of Theorem \ref{Prin}.